• Skip to primary navigation

 Store these lemon poppy seed muffins in an airtight container for up to 3 days.
 If making ahead of time, wait to glaze the muffins.
 Glaze just before eating.

-Can you freeze them?
+Can you freeze these muffins?

 Sure!
 Do not glaze the lemon poppy seed muffins before freezing if possible.
+Freeze the muffins in a resealable bag or an airtight container for up to 2 months.
+Thaw overnight in the refrigerator before serving.

 If you have leftovers, let the lemon poppy seed muffins cool completely.
 Store in an airtight container at room temperature.
 They stay fresh for up to 2 to 3 days.